 When determining to present other changes in fair value of loans to customers as a separate line item, management considered the requirements in IAS 1.82.
 That paragraph requires the separate presentation on the face of the statement of profit or loss of impairment losses, including reversals of impairment losses or impairment gains, determined in accordance with IFRS 9.5.5.
-The impairment losses regulated in IFRS 9.5.5 include those for financial assets measured at amortized cost, and certain other financial assets, but not those for financial assets measured at amortized cost, and certain other financial assets measured at amortized cost, such as trade receivables, needed to be presented as a separate line item on the face of the statement of operations.
+The impairment losses regulated in IFRS 9.5.5 include those for financial assets measured at amortized cost, and certain other financial assets, but not those for financial assets measured at fair value through profit or loss in accordance with IFRS 9.4.1.4.
+Based on this, management determined that impairment losses on financial assets measured at amortized cost, such as trade receivables, needed to be presented as a separate line item on the face of the statement of operations.
 Management decided to label this line item as Credit loss expense to reflect the nature of the expense.